jemos/jmlist/README.md

 INSTALATION
 ===========

-This is not a package, its just source code, link it with your code and thats it.
+This is not a package, it's just source code, link it with your code and thats it.